Oberheim DMX MIDI Upgrade Installation

 (JPT1) instead of the MIDI Out connector.

-- When removing the old NiCd battery from the DMX (the large white
+- Remove the old NiCd battery from the DMX (the large white

 cylinder just in front of the bass, snare and hi-hat voice cards).
 Cut